 If the powers that decide are convinced that this should be done and why this should be done, then there will be given sufficient room to work on this in a dedicated manner, be it via an internal resource or via a hired expert.

-And don’t forget, it is never done.
+Don’t forget though, this work is never done.
 Customers evolve, processes evolve, the way you interact with your customers evolves, so don’t forget to regularly update your personas, your touchpoints, your personalization roadmap.
-The work is never over, but when done right, super interesting, challenging, fun, rewarding and profitable.
-And trust me, delivering the ultimate personal and perfect experience to your customers really is the best!
+And even though the work is never done, it is also super interesting, challenging, fun, rewarding and extremely profitable.
+Trust me, delivering the ultimate personal and perfect experience to your customers really is key to driving business revenue in the years to come!

-Delivering the ultimate personal and perfect experience to your customers really is the best!
+Delivering the ultimate personal and perfect experience to your customers really is key!